I Want To...

 Pediatric Neurology at Johns Hopkins has a long-standing history with its original founders including Drs.
 Frank Ford and David Clark.
 The Division of Pediatric Neurology, within the Department of Neurology, was founded in 1969 by Drs.
 John Freeman and Guy McKhann.
 Under their guidance and leadership, postdoctoral training in child neurology at Johns Hopkins became one of the foremost programs in the nation.
 After 21 years as Director, Dr. Freeman relinquished his position in 1990 to one of his former students, Dr. Harvey Singer.
-Dr. Eric Kossoff became the Associate Director of the training program in 2007 and the Director in 2009, with Dr. Lori Jordan joining as Associate Director that same year.
+Dr. Eric Kossoff became the Associate Director of the training program in 2007 and the Director in 2009.
+Dr. Adam Hartman is the Associate Director of the program.